Clinical manifestations and diagnosis of peritonitis in peritoneal dialysis

 Gastrointestinal conditions that may lead to secondary peritonitis include cholecystitis, appendicitis, ruptured diverticulum, treatment of severe constipation, perforation during endoscopy, bowel ischemia, and incarcerated hernia.
 Secondary peritonitis is less common than peritoneal dialysis-related peritonitis.
 As an example, in one review, intra-abdominal pathology was responsible for less than 6 percent of cases of peritonitis in chronic ambulatory peritoneal dialysis (CAPD) patients .
 Secondary peritonitis may also be caused by seeding from the blood or vagina, but this is less common compared with the intra-abdominal causes listed above.

 The clinical outcome is often much worse in cases of secondary peritonitis [8-10].
 In one report, 11 of 26 patients with secondary peritonitis died compared with an overall peritonitis-associated mortality of approximately 2 to 3 percent among all peritoneal dialysis patients with peritonitis .
 In the study of secondary peritonitis, mortality correlated with the specific causes of peritonitis (particularly infarcted bowel), the time to diagnosis, and definitive surgical intervention.
-(See "Gastrointestinal disease in dialysis patients".)
+(See "Unique aspects of gastrointestinal disease in dialysis patients".)

 - Holley JL, Praino BM.
 Complications of peritoneal dialysis: Diagnosis and management.
 Semin Dial 1990; 3:245.